 For subjects with high LDL, what is the estimated probability of dying within 5 years?
 What is the estimated odds of dying within 5 years?
 How do these estimates compare to the observed proportion of subjects with high LDL dying within 5 years?

 For Poisson regression, an indicator of death within 5 years is used as the response variable, and an indicator of high LDL as the predictor.
-Then, the probability of estimated odds of dying within 5 years for the subjected with high LDL is the exponentiation of the intercept (-1.772528) times the exponentiation of the slope (-0.2612434): 0.131.
-The estimated probability of dying within 5 years for the subjected with high LDL is calculated by the equation- probability/(1-probability)= 0.131/1.131=0.151.
+Then, the estimated probability of dying within 5 years for the subjected with high LDL is the exponentiation of the intercept (-1.772528) times the exponentiation of the slope (-0.2612434): 0.131.
+The estimated odds of dying within 5 years for the subjected with high LDL is calculated by the equation- probability/(1-probability)= 0.131/1.131=0.151.

 To calculate the sample proportion for the probability and odds, a two by two table is constructed as the following table.
 For subject with high LDL, the odds of dying within 5 years is calculated as: 14/93=0.151.
 The probability of dying within 5 years is 14/107=0.131.
 These two proportions are the same as the estimated proportions done by Poisson regression.